KevDocherty/AiCore-MRDC/README.md

 	cd AiCore-MRDC
 </pre>

-3. setup a new virtual environment:
+3. Setup a new virtual environment:
 <pre>
 	pyenv virtualenv myenv-name
 	pyenv activate myenv-name
 </pre>

-4. install dependencies:
+4. Install dependencies:
 <pre>
 	pip install -r requirements.txt
 </pre>

+5. Install a code editor such as VSCode or similar.

+6. Install PostgreSQL and a graphical management tool such as pgAdmin4.

 ### Usage Instructions